Posted on October 6, 2019 and last updated on September 16, 2025

 • Pets: yes

 If you have a choice of mountains in this area, I really recommend Mosquito or Moxie Bald or even Coburn over Pleasant.
-But to not be too disparaging: the 2,447-foot Pleasant Pond is a fine mountain on the AT with really great views.
+But to not be too disparaging: the 2,477-foot Pleasant Pond is a nice mountain that offers a moderate hike along the Appalachian Trail with views that extend north to Katahdin.

 Let me know if you have any trail updates or corrections!